slatedocs/slate/source/index.html.md

 All the items are the same price (except the health potion of course) at 30000 minerals.
 These items give a big increase in that state for a lower price than what the upgrades cost.
 However, you will need to find your way to one of the shops to buy them.
 # Combat
 Players can execute melee attacks (close physical encounter).
-An attack deals damage based on the characters's attack, his items and the other character's defence and his items.
+An attack deals damage based on the fighter's attack and the other fighter's defence and their respective items.
 Killing an enemy grants a number of points that depends on each's player position on the leaderboard (between 2000 and 10000) and the number of times the enemy was killed in a row.

 # Game Phases
-There are four phases in the game, everyone starts at phase I. We will announced during the day when we move from phase to phase.
+There are four phases in the game, everyone starts at phase I. We will be announcing during the day when we switch phases.

 ### Phase I - Your Kingdom
 Players spawn in their own "Kingdom" which is isolated from everyone else in the game.
 This allows players to develop resource gathering and pathfinding.
 Players should also plan for future phases of the game by determining their strategy and adapting their upgrades accordingly.